evasuku/athens-airbnb-data-analysis/README.md

 - Data cleaning & preprocessing

 #### Recommendations:
-This analysis only considers the listings dataset so there is an opportunity to learn more about Athens Airbnb trends if we explore the reviews dataset as well.
+This analysis only considers the listings dataset so there is an opportunity to explore further about Athens Airbnb trends through the use of a regression model and be updated in the future.